 Accredited programs at IYRS incorporate externships as a critical component of a student’s study plan.
-As an experiential learning school, we believe that externships are a critical final stage in preparing graduates for successful careers.
-Companies who take on IYRS interns agree, as more than half of our internship placements have led to job offers, making hosting an intern a worthwhile long-term investment for employers.
+As an experiential learning school, we believe that externships are a critical component in preparing graduates for successful careers.
+Companies who take on IYRS students agree, as many of our externship placements have led to job offers, making hosting a student a worthwhile long-term investment for employers.

 Externship Details & Expectations

 • The externship is fulfilled at your facilities and under your supervision.